 - BPL cards: For those below the poverty line

-PDS has stabilized prices of food grains, making it available to everyone at affordable costs.
-However, questions have been raised on its effectiveness as granaries are full of grains, but it gets rotten or eaten by rats instead of being given to the poor and needy.
+PDS has stabilized the prices of food grains, making them available to everyone at affordable costs.
+However, questions have been raised on its effectiveness as granaries are full of grains, but it get rotten or eaten by rats instead of being given to the poor and needy.

 Food Intervention Programmes